 O'Neil defines WMDs as mathematical models that possess three key characteristics:

 These three characteristics combine to create a dangerous feedback loop.
 Because WMDs are opaque, it is difficult to identify and correct their flaws.
-Because they operate at scale, these flaws can affect a large number of people, often disproportionately impacting the most vulnerable populations.
+On top of that, because they operate at scale, these flaws can affect a large number of people, often disproportionately impacting the most vulnerable populations.
 And because they make important decisions, these flaws can have real-world consequences, such as denying someone a loan, costing them a job, or even influencing their sentence in a criminal court.

 The Case of the D.C.
 Teacher Scandal